pyinvoke/invoke/sites/docs/concepts/configuration.rst

 documentation for etcaetera_ , whose drivers we use to load the files.

 .. note::
-    We make use of Etcaetera's ``lowercase`` adapter to ensure all config names/keys end up presented to Invoke and your tasks as all-lowercase.
-    Values are untouched.
+    We use a "no-op" formatter to preserve key case sensitivity (``etcaetera`` defaults to forcing keys into uppercase).

 .. _env-vars: